codefuupanda/codefuupanda/README.md

-# 👋 Hi, I'm Placodelt
+# 👋 Hi, I'm codefuupanda
 💡 Curious about how logic, data, and creativity come together to make useful systems.

 ---